roboton/tscompare/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of tscompare is to provide an analytics library for Community Health Worker related data.
+The goal of tscompare is to provide an analytics library for comparing multiple timeseries.

 ## Installation